 "The action of pausing also allows us to take ourselves out of the 'goal oriented' narrative that often comes with sex, especially P-in-V penetrative sex," says Dr. Allison.
 "It gives us a chance to pause, take note of our emotions and sensations, and mix up the script rather than race to the finish."

 Adding is about, well, adding into the vagina to provide a sense of fullness.
-This can be accomplished with digital penetration, by adding additional fingers, and by using compatible toys.
-The We-Vibe Sync ($149), for example, can be inserted internally as a companion to P-in-V penetration and can (joyfully) provide clitoral vibrations at the same time, as can the Satisfyer Partner Whale ($25).
-It’s fullness with fringe benefits!
+You can accomplish this with digital penetration, by adding additional fingers, and by using compatible toys.
+The We-Vibe Sync ($149), for example, can be inserted internally as a companion to P-in-V penetration and can (joyfully) provide clitoral vibrations at the same time, as can the Satisfyer Partner Whale ($16).
+It's fullness with fringe benefits!

 Loading More Posts...